UBC-MDS/dsci_522_group14/README.md

 The full data set was sourced from the UCI Machine Learning Repository (Dua and Graff 2017), and can be found [https://archive.ics.uci.edu/ml/datasets/Maternal+Health+Risk+Data+Set](here).
 A .csv format of the data can be directly downloaded using [https://archive.ics.uci.edu/ml/machine-learning-databases/00639/Maternal%20Health%20Risk%20Data%20Set.csv](this link).
 The data can be attributed to Marzia Ahmed (Daffodil International University, Dhaka, Bangladesh) and Mohammod Kashem (Dhaka University of Science and Technology, Gazipur, Bangladesh) (Ahmed and Kashem, 2020).

 The data set contains six features describing a patient's health profile, including `age`, `SystolicBP` (systolic blood pressure in mmHG), `DiastolicBP` (diastolic blood pressure in mmHG), `BS` (blood glucose levels in mmol/L), `BodyTemp` (body temperature in Fahrenheit), and `HeartRate` (heart rate in beats per minute).
 There are 1014 instances in total, with each row corresponding to one patient.
 Finally, the data contains the attribute `RiskLevel`, corresponding to a medical expert's determination of whether the patient is at low, mid, or high risk (Ahmed et al., 2020).

-### Predictive and Inferential Research Questions

-a.
-Main predictive question:

-  We want to use important maternal information including blood pressure (systolic and diastolic), blood glucose levels, heart rate, body temperature, and age to predict the risk level (low, medium, high) of the mother during pregnancy.

-b.
-Sub-questions:

-  Which attributes of maternal health are the most important in determining the maternal health risk level? (inferential)

 ### Exploratory Data Analysis (EDA)